- Site Analysis

 Designing homes to conserve energy and use it efficiently, from sources that cause least environmental harm.

-Leaving appliances in standby mode can consume a significant amount of energy.
+Some appliances left in standby mode can consume a significant amount of energy.

 Many appliances have a standby mode during which they are not providing useful output but still consume energy.
 Some appliances use standby power to light an LED display while some are waiting for remote control signals to tell them to start operating, or are sending and/or receiving signals to other appliances such as home automation systems.